 Originally distributed as a folding pocket-card, the first Beck map came with a slightly cautious explanation on the front: “A new design for an old map.
 We should welcome your comments.”

 In the event, Beck’s map was a clear hit: the original print run of 750,000 was snapped up in a month, requiring a further 100,000 to be printed almost immediately.

 As it stood, Beck’s tube map needed no improvement, but refinements were continually being worked in, particularly as new lines and stations were added and the geographical extent of the network expanded.

 None the less, his pioneering grasp of information and how to present it has surpassed numerous attempts to improve it and his work still helps millions of passengers make sense of London every day, some 80 years since it was first published.

 Both Florence and Harry understood really the key principles of visual information communication and their founding principles are so relevant to brand design today where the challenge is to be quickly understood and to do so in an engaging, entertaining and compelling way.

-And so here we have the connection between Florence Nightingale and brands.
+And so here we have the connection between Florence Nightingale, the London Underground and brands.

-For information about how I help my clients launch new products take a look at Food Brand Strategist.
+For information about how we help our clients launch new products take a look at Food Brand Strategist.